PoorRican/gene_fetchr/README.md

 Generated data is flat and unprocessed and can be used to convert to other data formats, has applications for computational biology, or be fed to ML algorithms.

+# Licensing

+This library incorporates some classes and methods from the `bioservices` library, which is licensed under the GPL.
+Therefore, any implementation of this library must remain publicly available.